 Maine woman allegedly calls in bomb threats to get boyfriend out of work

-She called again two hours later and told police she was going to place four pipe bombs at the same location
+Police say she called again two hours later and told them she was going to place four pipe bombs at the same location

 A woman allegedly threatened to bomb her boyfriend's workplace in an attempt to get him to spend more time with her.